At a Glance: The Best AR-10 Barrels

 - Iron sight on the gas block may interfere with some tactical builds

-Best for Hunters: Criterion Rifle-Length Hybrid AR-10 Barrel
+BEST FOR HUNTERS: Criterion Rifle-Length Hybrid AR-10 Barrel

 Here’s another excellent product from Criterion.
 The rifle-length hybrid barrel is an excellent choice for rifle builders looking for a military-quality barrel for their AR-10.
 The Criterion hybrid barrel is a match-grade .308 barrel, which utilizes button rifling technology to ensure precise and true barrel dimensions.
 Like the previous Criterion barrel, this model works with consumer-grade .308 ammunition and surplus 7.62 NATO rounds.